maksymalist/CONNECT/TERMS&CONDITIONS.md

-These Terms of Use constitute a legally binding agreement made between you, whether personally or on behalf of an entity (“you”) and CONNECT (" **Company** ," “ **we** ," “ **us** ," or “ **our** ”), concerning your access to and use of the quiz-connect.netlify.app website as well as any other media form, media channel, mobile website or mobile application related, linked, or otherwise connected thereto (collectively, the “Site”).
+These Terms of Use constitute a legally binding agreement made between you, whether personally or on behalf of an entity (“you”) and CONNECT (" **Company** ," “ **we** ," “ **us** ," or “ **our** ”), concerning your access to and use of the quiz-connect.io website as well as any other media form, media channel, mobile website or mobile application related, linked, or otherwise connected thereto (collectively, the “Site”).
 We are registered in Canada and have our registered office in Montreal, Quebec.
 You agree that by accessing the Site, you have read, understood, and